2019 saw the arrival of 5G, with mobile networks and handset makers alike competing to offer the much-hyped technology as part of their lineup.

 The UK’s biggest mobile network has said that it expects 5G customers to experience an increase in speeds of around 100-150Mbps, even in the busiest areas.

 Three launched 5G in August 2019 but only as a broadband product in London.
 Slowly and surely, they have expanded and as of now, 5G is switched on in selected postcodes in 68 locations across the country including areas such as Birmingham, Bristol, Liverpool, Glasgow, Sheffield, Edinburgh, Manchester and Cardiff among others.
 It has announced the use of cloud capabilities to host its 5G services, which Three claims have much greater capacity than current methods.

-It also claims to have twice as much 5G spectrum as anyone else and has announced that their 5G pricing will be the same as their current 4G pricing with no speed caps, so could be one to watch.
+It also claimed to have twice as much 5G spectrum as anyone else and announced that its 5G pricing will be the same as current 4G pricing with no speed caps, so could be one to watch.

 Vodafone switched on its 5G service in July 2019.
 Seven cities were involved in the initial rollout of 5G including London, Glasgow and Manchester and currently, its 5G service is live in 44 locations including Birmingham, Bristol, Cardiff, Gatwick, Lancaster, Liverpool, Plymouth, Stoke-on-Trent and Wolverhampton.

 O2 launched its 5G offering in October 2019, and kicked off in a range of locations including Aberdeen, Belfast, Brighton, Cardiff, Edinburgh, Liverpool, London, Slough and Leeds.
 It has since announced expansion of 5G into 60 UK towns and cities.

 Sky became the first virtual network to announce 5G services in November 2019, one month after its network partner, O2.
 Sky will offer all its current perks on its 5G tariffs, such as the unlimited streaming of movies and TV through Sky's app without using up data, and the rolling over of unused data.